Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 The Dean also presents the "State of the College" address, which, in addition to celebrating the individual and collective successes of the L&S community, outlines challenges and priorities for the coming year.

 The Office of the Provost provides and helps coordinate a number of services designed to support faculty and staff at UW-Madison.
 Under the direction of the provost, the university’s vice provosts are responsible for key areas of leadership that support faculty and staff in a variety of ways, and through a variety of programs and initiatives.
-In particular, the Vice Provost for Faculty and Staff sponsors specific leadership development sessions that include an annual "department chair boot camp" and "chairs chats" These programs are intended to help new department chairs and program directors learn the ropes as they assume new administrative duties.
+In particular, the Vice Provost for Faculty and Staff sponsors specific leadership development "community of practice" sessions that include an annual "department chair boot camp" and "chairs chats" These programs are intended to help new department chairs and program directors learn the ropes as they assume new administrative duties.
 "Boot camp"sessions are generally held the week before classes begin in Fall.
 Topics vary, but sessions are led by experienced chairs and focus on leadership strategies, developing connections to the many offices and units that support the activities in which departments are engaged - as well as the range of problems chairs may be called upon to help resolve.